xxjollysway/FNFMamiMod/README.md

 This HTML5 port is property of xxjollysway

-Do not fork/clone this repository without acknowledging me and the creators
+You are free to fork/clone this repository!

 Thanks to GithubSPerez, jorgeperezrojas, KadeDev, sayofthelor, and KadeCS for the mod and source code